Jaydeep-sardar/Homeverse/README.md

-# Real Estate Listing Platform 🏡
+# Homeverse 🏡

 ![Banner Image](readme-images/banner.png)

-Welcome to the Real Estate Listing Platform!
+Welcome to the Homeverse !
 This project is designed to help users find their dream homes by providing a comprehensive listing of properties available for sale or rent.

 ## Features ✨
 - 🏠 Browse listings of properties for sale or rent